 The purpose of this course is to introduce students to the mystery of Jesus Christ, the living Word of God, and the Second Person of the Blessed Trinity.
 In this course students will understand that Jesus Christ is the ultimate Revelation to us from God.
 In learning about who He is, the students will also learn who He calls them to be.
 Students will understand how Christ fulfills the promises and prophecies of the Messiah, beginning with the prophets.
 Students will have knowledge of the life of Christ, the Paschal Mystery, and the beginning of the Church.
-Students will have an awareness of the Catholic letters and Pauline letters as instruction for the Church.
 Students will gain an understanding of literary forms found in the New Testament and the historical and cultural setting.
 Students will understand the Church's contextual approach to interpreting scripture, and the significance of the connection between Sacred Liturgy and the culmination in the book of Revelation.